anderara/black-jack-client/README.md

 # ♠️❤️ Black Jack ♣️♦️
 ## What this project is about

 Client side of the popular cards game developed with ma mate [AllanRaf](https://github.com/AllanRaf).
+This is a multiplier online game.
+Server-side source code can be seen [##here](https://github.com/anderara/black-jack-server).

 ## Table of contents: